neurosnap/zmx

 features

-- Ability to attach and detach from a shell session without killing it
+- Ability to attach and detach from a shell session without it being killed

 - Native terminal scrollback